mikhirev/make_pcre/README.md

 Usage
 =====

+Load the plugin by adding

+    load pcre.so

+to your makefile.

 Currently only one function `pcre_find` (with shorthand `m`) is implemented.
 It is similar to builtin `findstring` function, but it takes PCRE pattern instead substring as first argument: